Camera-Based HRV Prediction for Remote Learning Environments: Experiment and Results

 \subsection{Computational Overhead}

-Small models imply the possibility of running on low-cost devices, and due to the ubiquity of embedded CPUs, algorithms with low computational overhead will have broad application prospects.
 We tested the average frame time of several algorithms on a typical mobile device: a Raspberry Pi 4B (CPU: Cortex-A72 4 cores).
 Compared with the best models PhysNet and TS-CAN, Seq-rPPG has a lower computational overhead (about 1/30 of theirs) while having similar or better performance.
 See Table \ref{overhead} for details.